Chocolate Coconut Balls are easy, decadent and made in one bowl. They will be your new favorite guilt free treat!

 Chocolate coconut balls on a platter with mixing bowl behind.

 If you are a dark chocolate lover, these chocolate coconut balls are for you!
-And so is my latest creation – almond flour brownies!
+And so are my latest creations – almond flour brownies and healthy no bake cookies!

 Whenever I don’t have a 70-90% dark chocolate bar on hand, you can find me making these healthy treats.
 These chocolate balls are super easy to make and no food processor is required.
 One bowl and no bake!